John-Anthony-L/The-Nutritional-Slug/README.md

     - Press Add to Daily list only once
     - Press Done <br />
 9. Select Progress Tab to look at the monthly progress <br />
-10. Select Settings Tab to change goals pr activity level or even credentials. <br />
+10. Select Settings Tab to change goals or activity level or even credentials. <br />